torresmateo/hydrus-2d-batch/README.md

 2 files will be created:
 * `results.pkl` containing a pandas DataFrame for easy analysis with python
 * `results.xlsx` The same data in Microsoft Excel format.
+* `res.mat` The same data in MATLAB format.
+Please refer to the `plots.m` script for examples on how to use this data.